ambientum/ambientum/new-readme-wip.md

 ## 5) Running Laravel projects

 For running Laravel projects, some experience with Docker-compose may be required.
-The following is a sample of all possibilities that Ambientum provides
+The following is a sample of many possibilities that Ambientum provides

 **You will need to remove the resources that your project does not need** and also **replace all occurrences of `sandbox` with your project's name:

-For those who are not that familiar with docker-compose. this file, called docker-compose.yml should be placed on the root folder of our application
+For those who are not familiar with docker-compose this file - called docker-compose.yml - should be placed on the root folder of our application:

 docker-compose.yml
 ```yml